2024 NBA playoffs: Format

 Eight teams from each conference participated in the playoffs.
 The top six teams in each conference, based on winning percentage, directly qualified for the playoffs; the seeding order of those teams was also based on winning percentage.
 If two or more teams had the same record, standard NBA tiebreaker rules were used.

-The NBA Board of Governors adopted a format starting in 2021 to have a play-in tournament involving the teams ranked 7th through 10th in each conference.
-The 7th place team and 8th place team participated in a "double-chance" game, with the winner advancing to the playoffs as the 7-seed.
-The loser then played the winner of the elimination game between the 9th place and 10th place teams to determine the playoff's 8-seed.
+The NBA Board of Governors adopted a format starting in 2021 to have a play-in tournament involving the teams ranked 7th through 10th in each conference and became permanent starting in 2023.
+The 7th-place team and 8th-place team participated in a "double-chance" game, with the winner advancing to the playoffs as the 7-seed.
+The loser then played the winner of the elimination game between the 9th-place and 10th-place teams to determine the playoff's 8-seed.
 The NBA's regular playoff format then proceeded as normal.
+Furthermore, the winner of the match between the loser of the 7/8 game and the winner of the 9/10 game always plays on day 2 of the NBA playoffs to allow that team at least a day of rest.

 Each conference's bracket was fixed with no reseeding.
 All rounds were a best-of-seven series; a series ended when one team won four games, and that team advanced to the next round.
 All rounds, including the NBA Finals, were in a 2–2–1–1–1 format with regards to hosting.
 In the conference playoffs, home-court advantage went to the higher-seeded team (number one being the highest).
 For the NBA Finals, home-court advantage went to the team with the better regular season record, and, if needed, ties were broken based on head-to-head record, followed by intra-conference record.